 Given below are catalog descriptions of the mathematics courses numbered 220 and above that are most often taken by undergraduates.
 These descriptions are taken directly from the Undergraduate Bulletin.
-Please note that all courses listed below satisfy the M, QID and QS requirements for Curriculum 2000.
-In addition, Mathematics 431(139) (Advanced Calculus), Mathematics 531(203) (Basic Analysis I) and Mathematics 476S(196S) (Seminar in Mathematical Modeling) satisfy the W (writing) requirement.
-All seminars satisfy the R (research) requirement; these are: 89S(49S), 323S(123S), 305S(128S), 451S(132S), 281S(149S), 481S(151S), 361S(160S), 476S(196S), 490S(197S), 499S(199S).
+Please note that most courses listed below satisfy the QS requirements for Curriculum 2000.
+In addition, Mathematics 431 (Advanced Calculus), Mathematics 531 (Basic Analysis I) and Mathematics 476S (Seminar in Mathematical Modeling) satisfy the W (writing) requirement.
+The following courses satisfy the R (research) requirement: 8161FS, 305S, 323S, 361S(160S), 451R, 476S, 477S, 490S.